AgriPath: A Systematic Exploration of Architectural Trade-offs for Crop Disease Classification: Evaluation Analysis

 \subsubsection{Generative VLM Failure Modes}

 Unconstrained text generation introduces failure modes not present in discriminative models.
-This analysis examines outputs that could not be parsed into valid crop–disease pairs under the task specification.
+In this setting, these failures are not arbitrary but fall into a small number of structured categories arising from the interaction between free-text generation and a constrained crop–disease label space.
+Specifically, four recurring failure types are observed:

-Across all generative VLM experiments, 431 outputs failed parsing.
-Of these, 39.7\% were empty generations, representing silent task breakdowns.
-Among the remaining non-empty failures, 12.69\% were classified as hallucinations.
-Hallucinations occur in several systematic forms.
 First, models introduce non-existent modifiers or entities (e.g., \texttt{icelandic raspberry}, \texttt{icicle apple}), producing crop–disease combinations outside the dataset ontology.
-Second, unsupported crop substitutions appear (e.g., \texttt{banana}, \texttt{sage}, \texttt{hazel}), despite their absence from the training distribution.
+Additionally, unsupported crop substitutions appear (e.g., \texttt{banana}, \texttt{sage}, \texttt{hazel}), despite their absence from the training distribution.
+Second, invalid attribution compositions could occur where valid crop and disease tokens are combined into non-existent classes.
 Third, other failures stem from semantic vagueness rather than outright fabrication.
 For instance, models can output underspecified classes (e.g., \texttt{leaf\_spot}, \texttt{tomato\_spot}) that correspond to multiple dataset classes and cannot be resolved unambiguously.
+Finally, 39.7\% of all false parses returned blank raw outputs, which are treated as silent failures and would not occur in a fixed label space.

-These findings indicate that although generative VLMs offer expressive and flexible predictions, they introduce non-trivial risks of hallucination and silent failure in high-stakes agricultural deployment.
+These findings indicate that although generative VLMs offer expressive and flexible predictions, they introduce non-trivial risks of hallucination and silent failure in high-stakes agricultural deployment, exacerbated under domain shift, where uncertainty in visual recognition increases the likelihood of underspecified, invalid, or empty generations.